 Polynomials often appear in problems where one quantity depends on another.
 In other words, the quantities are clingy.

 Janna has finished weaving a blanket.
-She wanted the length of the blanket to be 1 foot greater than twice its width, because otherwise her toes get cold.
+She made the length of the blanket 1 foot greater than twice its width, because otherwise her toes get cold.
 If the area covered by the blanket is 28 square feet, how long is the blanket?

 Whenever it makes sense to do so, draw a picture.
 You can draw a picture when it doesn't make sense to do so, but it's rare that a doodle of Mickey Mouse will help you solve a word problem, unless you're asked to find the circumference of his ears.

 We need a variable somewhere.
-We pick the variable to be the width since the problem discusses the length in relation to the width.
+We'll use a variable for the width since the problem discusses the length in relation to the width.

-Since we're told the area covered by the blanket is 28 square feet, we know that
+Since we're told the area covered by the blanket is 28 square feet, we can set up an equation:

 To solve this equation, we need to rearrange the terms so that we have a polynomial set equal to 0: